fatimaghannam/ResolveHub/README.md

 - Track active and completed work duration
 - Search, filter, and paginate ticket lists

-IT Support Agents cannot assign tickets to themselves or create assignment approval requests.
+IT Support Agents can assign tickets to themselves after manager's approval.

 ### Manager